bgamari/ghc-wiki-import/static-data.md

-AFAIK static compact regions only support immutable data.
+AFAIK compact regions only support immutable data.
 Perhaps we could relax this to support storage of `MutableByteArray#` which don't have references to other data (in order to support mutable unboxed vectors for instance).